Progressive Logo

 Progressive: Brand overview

 Progressive is representative of the U.S. insurance industry.
 It is one of the top 3 largest industry companies leading United States auto insurance services.
 But in addition to insuring cars, SUVs, boats, commercial vehicles, and motorcycles, it also ensures buildings, pets, and people’s lives.
 The founders of the corporation were Joseph Lewis and Jack Green.
-The time of its inception is 1937.
+Its inception was in 1937.
 The company is headquartered in Mayfield Village, Ohio.

 This insurer began operating in 1937 under the name Progressive Insurance Company.
 Things didn’t go too well in the early years because he was looking for his niche.
 And eventually, he found it, setting up support for the riskiest drivers.
 This happened in 1956.
 This decision helped boost the business and justified the corporation’s name, which positioned itself as innovative.